How do I Ride a Bus in Greater Detroit?

 - DDOT buses are white with green and use two-digit route numbers.

 - SMART buses are white with red and orange and use three-digit route numbers.

 - Wave at the bus (like hailing a taxi) to ensure the driver sees you.

 - As you step onto the bus, you can ask the bus driver to confirm that they go to your destination, if you’re unclear and want to confirm.

-- Pay the fare with exact change, if possible.
+- Pay the fare with exact change, larger bills, DART passes or mobile app.
 The fare box accepts bills and coins like a vending machine.

 4) Take a seat and enjoy your ride.